Bayhorse Silver (CVE:BHS) Shares Down 27.3% – Should You Sell?

 Insider Activity

-In related news, Senior Officer Graeme O’neill sold 1,300,000 shares of the business’s stock in a transaction on Monday, January 6th.
-The shares were sold at an average price of C$0.08, for a total value of C$104,000.00.
+In other news, Senior Officer Graeme O’neill sold 1,300,000 shares of the stock in a transaction that occurred on Monday, January 6th.
+The shares were sold at an average price of C$0.08, for a total transaction of C$104,000.00.
 Corporate insiders own 4.74% of the company’s stock.

 About Bayhorse Silver